Witch Hazel For Acne: A Natural Source of Topical Antioxidants

 • I am amazed at how much better my skin looks after one week.

-In alcohol-extracted witch hazel, some first time users report burning sensations.
 Therefore, the best product is probably Thayers Unscented Witch Hazel and Aloe Vera Formula.
 This is totally natural and has no harsh and unnecessary chemicals.
-Thayers witch hazel even contains aloe vera, another plant remedy with endless reservoirs of antioxidants, making this bottle a double-whammy of acne-clearing antioxidant power.
-I’ll be covering aloe vera in an article very soon.
-Applying witch hazel is an easy game: simply dab some on a cotton puff.
+Thayers witch hazel even contains bonus aloe vera, another plant remedy with endless reservoirs of antioxidants.
+Applying this formula is simple: simply dab some on a cotton puff.

 The verdict